PlumpMath/Classloader-4/README.md

 Classloader
 ===========

-Sublime Text 2 snippets and plugins for writing Classloader code and a few other commands that I find useful.
+Sublime Text 2 commands, snippets and plugins for writing Classloader JavaScript code and a few other commands that I find convenient.

 ##Commands:
+I've added some commands to Sublime, some with shortcuts.

 ###ClassloaderPackageCommand
 Fills out the package namespace when on the "Package" line of a (saved) file.